-There is a small supermarket (open 7.00am to 10.00pm daily) and an ATM on Dundas Street which can be accessed through the atrium and other apartment block.
-The New Town Deli on the corner of Henderson Row serves breakfast from 7.00am as well as lunches to eat in or take away.
-If you’re partial to fish and chips then the award winning, 4 star, “Alba Dora” is just around the corner and the Cuckoo’s Bakery on Dundas Street serves a fantastic selection of cupcakes.
+There is a small supermarket (open 7.00 am to 10.00 pm daily) and an ATM on Dundas Street which can be accessed through the atrium and another apartment block.
+The New Town Deli on the corner of Henderson Row serves breakfast from 7.00 am as well as lunches to eat in or take away.
+If you’re partial to fish and chips then the award-winning, 4 star, “Alba Dora” is just around the corner and the Cuckoo’s Bakery on Dundas Street serves a fantastic selection of cupcakes.

 The taxi rank is also across the atrium, on Dundas Street as are the bus stops if you want to go further afield, or don’t fancy walking.